Skip to main content

 Northern emergency response

 WFP continues to provide food assistance to the most vulnerable people, but with a reduced frequency due to reduced funding.
-During the lean season (October 2024–March 2025), WFP plans to assist around 500,000 people in Cabo Delgado.
-School meals, acute malnutrition treatment and income-generation agricultural activities will continue.
+School meals, acute malnutrition treatment and income-generating agricultural activities will continue.
 A vulnerability-based targeting exercise is in place to ensure the most vulnerable people are not left behind.

 El Niño drought response